 You can easily enable SSH access on the Plasma Cloud console:

 - Select the organisation and network containing the device you want to grant SSH access to from the top right menus;

 - Navigate to Settings > Network in the main menu on the left; and

 - Enable the SSH toggle in the System section.

 At this point, you need to configure the access method you want to use.
-You can use one or both of the following by filling in the related fields that appear after enabling SSH in the console:
+You can use one or both of the following by filling in the related sections that appear after enabling SSH in the console:

-- Public key: Every user can create its own SSH key.
+- Public key authentication: Every user can create its own SSH key.
 This key-based authentication method allows you to log into a remote device without a password and is more secure than a password-based authentication.
 You can add as many public keys as you want to permit access to multiple users.

 - Password authentication: You can set up a password to log into a remote device via SSH.
 Everyone can then use the configured password and the default username "root" to access the device.